shabiel/PSN-4-513/README.md

-*If you are not starting from the first one, you need to edit the site parameters (field `PPS-N Install Version`) to put in the corresponding version of the PPS DAT file in order for the next update to be done properly.*
+*If you are not starting from the first one, you need to edit the site parameters (field `PPS-N Install Version`) to put in the corresponding version of the PPS DAT file in order for the next update to be done properly.
+E.g., if you have installed all the KIDS patches up to the very last one, then you should set the field for `PPS-N Install Version` to 9.*

 # Package Usage
 After installation, give the users who will run the pharmacy updates the key